 He created a glorious Gothic fantasy for her.
 The Banqueting Hall previously divided into china closet, kitchen and scullery, was restored to its full size; the Chapel was completely dismantled and became a music room; a handsome newel staircase brought in from France, was constructed against the south wall of the fountain court and hidden behind a fine screen; the upper floors were rearranged to allow the introduction of modern plumbing; and the service quarters were completely modernised.

 During the 1930s, Leeds Castle became one of the great country houses of England and a centre of lavish hospitality for leading statesmen, European royalty and film stars.

 As her tastes changed, Lady Baillie entrusted the design of her interiors to Stephane Boudin (1888-1967), president of Maison Jansen, a leading design firm in Paris.
-He was considered the foremost designer of grand interiors in the French taste and his other clients included the Duke and Duchess of Windsor and Jacqueline Kennedy.
+He was considered the foremost designer of grand interiors in the French taste, and his other clients included the Duke and Duchess of Windsor and Jacqueline Kennedy.
 The glamourous and luxurious interiors that he created at Leeds Castle from 1932 onwards can still be seen today.
-A high point of his work is Lady Baillie’s bedroom suite, with its delicate Louis XVI style panelling.
+Lady Baillie’s bedroom suite is a high point of his work, with its delicate Louis XVI style panelling.